jedjoud10/cflake-engine/README.md

 # cFlake Engine
-cFlake Engine, built in Rust and OpenGL
+cFlake Engine, built in Rust and OpenGL.
-Used for my custom procedural terrain-based games.
+This can be used to create games that include procedural terrain generation.